JocysCom/UMQF/MORA/analysis/bible/entities/sarah-actions.md

 ### 1 Hagar - expulsion

+Context: Sarah demanded that Abraham cast out Hagar and her son Ishmael, sending them into the wilderness.

 - ΔOS = -0.90 (High risk of death by dehydration/exposure)
 - VSA (Advanced) = 0.58
 - Tc = 0.10 (Intervention by God saved them)